MezoFoundation/constitution/README.md

 Mezonos represent shares in voting.

-One Mezono can be exchanged for one Munit.

 Mezonos are distributed to standing holons only.

 The more citizens a standing holon has the less Mezonos the holon will receive.